MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/Dashboard.md

 # Dashboard elements overview

 The MyAnalytics dashboard gives you the tools you need to help you prioritize work and spend time more effectively.
-The following sections describe these tools:
+The following sections describe these tools.

 ## Time summary